Form 8.3 - The Vanguard Group, Inc.: Schneider Electric SE

 DJ Form 8.3 - The Vanguard Group, Inc.: Schneider Electric SE

-The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Schneider Electric SE 31-Aug-2022 / 14:28 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Schneider Electric SE 01-Sep-2022 / 13:40 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------